 No matter what a person’s preference is regarding their computer, though, I truly believe that Adobe Photoshop is for everybody, and that any artist, with a little time and practice, can not only easily master this most masterful program, but can ultimately use Photoshop to better realize their own potential as an artist.

-And if you can find the best tablet for Photoshop CC, one that will help you realize everything it can do, the possibilities are truly endless and the levels you can reach unimaginable.
+And if you can find the best graphics tablet for Photoshop and photo editing, one that will help you realize everything it can do, the possibilities are truly endless and the levels you can reach unimaginable.

-Any of the selections on my list of best tablets for Photoshop available in 2020 will do that.
+Any of the selections on my list of best tablets for Photoshop and photo editing available in 2021 will do that.